Tate Adams Memorial Residency at Baldessin Press & Studio

 The Tate Adams Memorial Residency is offered to an artist to accomplish a limited edition or unique state artist’s book, using research from State Library Victoria and the studio facilities at Baldessin Press & Studio.

-The Baldessin Press can supply studio access, accommodation and assistance to facilitate the book project in many ways, to the sum of $5000 over the 12-month period.
+The Baldessin Press can supply studio access, accommodation and assistance to facilitate the book project in various ways, with a value of up to $5000 over a 12-month period.

 About Tate Adams & Baldessin Press

 Tate Adams AM (1922–2018) established the artist print department at RMIT in 1960 and championed printmaking throughout Australia.
 His students included George Baldessin.

 Situated in bushland 50 km from Melbourne in St Andrews, the Baldessin Press & Studio is named in memory of artist, printmaker and sculptor George Baldessin (1939–78), who built the bluestone studio in 1971.